Founded in 1981

 ACKNOWLEDGEMENTS

-All contributors who do not meet the criteria for authorship should be listed in the acknowledgments section.
+All contributors who do not meet the criteria for authorship may be listed in the acknowledgments section.
 Examples of those who might be acknowledged include a person who provided purely technical help, statistical analysis, writing assistance, or a department chair who provided only general support.
 Authors should disclose whether they had writing assistance and identify the entity that paid for this assistance.
 Financial and material support should also be acknowledged.
-Groups of persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed under a heading such as “clinical investigators” or “participating investigators,” and their function or contribution should be described—for example, “served as scientific advisors,” “critically reviewed the study proposal,” “collected data,” or “provided and cared for study patients.”
-Because readers may infer their endorsement of the data and conclusions, all persons so named must give written permission to be acknowledged.
+Groups of persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed under a heading such as “clinical investigators” or “participating investigators,” and their function or contribution should be describe —for example, “served as scientific advisors,” “critically reviewed the study proposal,” “collected data,” or “provided and cared for study patients.”
+Because readers may infer their endorsement of the dataand conclusions, all persons so named must give written permission to be acknowledged.
+Authors must disclose whether they used artificial intelligence (AI)-assisted technologies (such as Large Language Models [LLMs], chatbots, or image creators) in the production of submitted work.
+Authors who use such technology should describe, in both the cover letter and the submitted work, how they used it.
+Humans are responsible for any submitted material that included the use of AI-assisted technologies.
+Authors should carefully review and edit the manuscript because AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.

 REFERENCES